 The following resources help communities and water suppliers conserve water effectively, whether your community is rural or urban.

 - Water conservation communication

-Educating your community about water conservation isn’t just a good idea, it’s also required by the DNR as part of the Emergency and Water Conservation Plans.
-There are many existing resources to draw upon to educate your community on the importance of water conservation.
+Educating your community about water conservation isn’t just a good idea, it’s required as part of your water supply plan.
+There are many educational resources on the importance of water conservation.

-- The Minnesota Rural Water Association has a series of conservation ads, posters and bill stuffers on their website.
-Placing these ads (or ads like them) in publications, or putting these posters up in public buildings, can increase the visibility of water conservation as an issue.
+- The Minnesota Rural Water Association has a series of conservation ads, posters, and bill stuffers on their website.
+Increase water conservation awareness by placing these ads (or ads like them) in publications or putting these posters up in public buildings.